parsampsh/besanj-django/docs/API/comments-APIs.md

 Note: if you send authentication token to this API, unpublished comments will be shown too.

 ### Poll Comments: `/comments/poll_comments/`
-This API returns list of comment of a specific poll.
+This API returns list of comment of a specific poll (This one doesn't have pagination).

 Arguments:
 - `poll_id`: Id of the poll which you want to get comments of
-- `page`: Page number of pagination

 Responses:
 - Returns `404` when the given poll id does not exists